-Students are not allowed to leave the classroom during class or testing periods except in cases of emergency.
+Students are not allowed to leave the classroom during class or testing periods without permission and a hallway pass or adult escort except in cases of emergency.
 Except in cases of illness or other dire circumstances, students are expected to use the restroom or get a drink of water between classes or during other breaks in the day.
 Also see the section on Hallway Passes.